Dieudonne-Ibikoraneza/Dieudonne-Ibikoraneza/README.md

 - 📫 How to reach me **dieudonneibikoraneza13@gmail.com**

-- ⚡ Fun fact **I'm like the builder of websites, crafting both the visible parts and the hidden machinery that makes it all work!**
+- ⚡ Fun fact **Frontend developer by night, football player by day — mastering code and the field with equal finesse.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->